rage/java-programming/data/part-13/5-multiple-views.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-- You proctice adding multiple views to a graphical interface.
+- You practice adding multiple views to a graphical interface.
 - You know methods for changing the view.
 - You know methods for separating the application logic and the user interface logic